mjensro/J.M.C.-SMART-Scholarship/README.md

 To match the path of wherever your database.db is located on your personal machine, and include ’sqlite:////’ prior to the directory.
 Model.py - Outlines the SQL columns associated with all the needed
       tables for the program
-Auth.py  -Used to combine python with website elements, and route data entries so they
-    can be used in comparison statements, etc.
+Auth.py  -Used to combine python with website elements, and route data entries so they can be used in comparison statements, etc.
 Views.py -Home page Blueprint
 Main.py   -Used to launch the program.
-Once all libraries are installed correctly, it should
-     give you a link to the following: http://127.0.0.1:5000 when running That you should be able to insert into any browser and view like a normal website.
+Once all libraries are installed correctly, it should give you a link to the following: http://127.0.0.1:5000 while running you should be able to insert into any browser and view like a normal website.
-Eligibility.py -Handles the eligibility checking and stores them in the applicant database
+Eligibility.py -Handles the eligibility checking and stores them in the applicant database as eligible or non-eligible. non-eligible applicants will be stored with a reason
-       as eligible or non-eligible. non-eligible applicants will be stored with a reason Committee_Login.py -Handles the login of committee members and their dashboard
+Committee_Login.py -Handles the login of committee members and their dashboard

                                                     Summary Checklist
 -Install Python on the preferred operating system -Install Visual Studio Code
 -Make sure that your VS Code is linked to your preferred python version